pingcap/community/teams/README.md

 This folder holds all teams in the TiDB projects.
 This document defines governance policies of the teams.

 Teams are persistent open groups that focus on a part of the TiDB projects.
-A team has its reviewer, committer and maintainer, and owns one or more repositories.Team level decision making comes from its maintainers.
+A team has its reviewer, committer and maintainer, and owns one or more repositories.
+Team level decision making comes from its maintainers.

 The [Technical Oversight Committee (TOC)](/toc/README.md) is in charge of team creation and retirement, and arbitrates divergence between team.
 But TOC members don't participant team level decision making directly.